Cloud Databases FAQ

 Does replication support auto failover?

-Currently replication does not support auto failover.
-In case your database instance goes down and you would like to use replica instance for minimizing downtime, you will have to do a manual failover to the replica instances.
+Replication does not currently support automatic failover.
+If your database instance goes down and you want to use a replica instance to minimize downtime, you must do a manual failover to the replica instances.
 For manual failover, you must detach the replica from the source instance and change the application endpoint to this new source database instance.